eshaq95/eshaq95/README.md

 # Eshaq Rahmani
-Data Science Graduate | MSc in Data Science and Analytics (Cardiff University)
+Data Science Graduate | MSc in Data Science and Analytics

 ## About Me
-As a recent graduate with an MSc in Data Science and Analytics from Cardiff University, I am passionate about applying my skills in both data science and software engineering.
+As a recent graduate with an MSc in Data Science and Analytics, I am passionate about applying my skills in both data science and software engineering.
 I combine strong analytical abilities with software development knowledge to create data-driven solutions and efficient applications.
 Eager to contribute to innovative projects and continue growing in these fields.

 [<img align="left" alt="Portfolio" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/googlechrome.svg" />][website]